aiman-al-masoud/deixiscript/src/deixiscript/README.md

 ## Problems

-- can you entirely do away with variable assigments?
+- can you entirely do away with variable assigments? replaced by anaphora, also theme-rheme style on separate sentences joined with pronouns
 - should GeneralizedSimpleFormula become compound? (ie:accept other formulas as args?)

 # Pipeline: